conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

     ````bash
     docker compose up -d
     ````
-2. Login to Console at http://localhost:8080, with the credentials provided in the docker-compose, `admin@conduktor.io` : `admin-S3cret`
+2. Login to Console at http://localhost:8080, with the credentials provided in the docker-compose, `admin@conduktor.io` : `adminP4ss!`
 3. Generate an admin API key for the Conduktor CLI.
 Navigate to Settings > API Keys > New API Key, **copy this value**.
-   - Note: This could also be done from the CLI to by setting the following variables and running the command below, but for the demo we'll stick to using the UI.
+   - Note: This can be done from the CLI by setting the following variables and running the command below, but for the demo we'll stick to using the UI.
      ````bash
      # not part of today's demo, shown as an example
      export CDK_USER=admin@conduktor.io
-     export CDK_PASSWORD=admin-S3cret
+     export CDK_PASSWORD=adminP4ss!
      conduktor login
      eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzUxMiIsImtp...
      ````